indhu-coder/AmazonMusicClustering/README.md

 --->Removing the unique features from the dataset such as name and ID of the songs and Artists name and Artists Id.

---->Find the correalton between the features
+--->Find the correlation between the features

 <img width="1280" height="612" alt="correaltion after cleaning data" src="https://github.com/user-attachments/assets/72577a21-2ab1-4b67-ab8d-6a8d0da7db6b" />